 At 1st level, the transporter receives the Limit Break (Fast and the Furious).

 Fast and the Furious (Su): This Limit Break allows the transporter to activate nitrous mode.
 In nitrous mode, the vehicle gains a +4 Strength and a hardness of 2 (which stacks with its current hardness) plus an additional +4 Strength and +2 hardness for every four chocobo knight levels after 1st for a duration of 1 round + 1 round per four chocobo knight levels after 1st.
-In addition, once per round as a standard action, the transporter can fire nitrous blast from his vehicle, dealing 1d6 points of fire damage per chocobo knight level in a 10-ft.-wide, 45-ft.-line, a successful Reflex save (DC 10 + half of the chocobo knight’s level + his Intelligence modifier) reduces the damage by half.
+In addition, once per round as a standard action, the transporter can fire nitrous blast from his vehicle, dealing 1d6 points of fire damage + an additional 1d6 fire damage per four chocobo knight levels after 1st in a 10-ft.-wide, 45-ft.-line, a successful Reflex save (DC 10 + half of the chocobo knight’s level + his Intelligence modifier) reduces the damage by half.
 This limit break requires only a swift action.

 This ability replaces the Limit Break (Fight as One).